 Step 3: Cut the heart in half horizontally.
 When you’re done, you will have two separate sections of cake – the top and bottom of the heart.

-Step 4: Cut horizontally from the middle in 1-inch segments.
+Step 4: Cut horizontally from the middle into 1-inch segments.
 Starting at the middle cut, you want to slice above and underneath about one inch.
 This will create the perfect slice of cake for your guests.

 Cutting a wedding cake?
 Yeah, not so tough after all.
 The best thing to do is try to be as precise as possible and take your time.
 Always clean the knife in between slices.
 Want to learn more?
 Here are a few frequently asked questions that might interest you.